osquery/foundation/docs/office-hours/20200929_meeting_notes.md

 Table has a different name.
 We think this is correct.

-Seperate discussion about CI -- we need to move the build to Catalina in order to start testing Endpoint Security.
+Separate discussion about CI -- we need to move the build to Catalina in order to start testing Endpoint Security.
 Target SDK is still 10.12.
 There are some flaky macOS tests; we should track them in issues.